 The Lodge Common Area is handicap-accessible and handicap bathroom facilities are just through the hallway on the first floor.

 Serving alternate purposes, our Bethany House common area can comfortable seat small groups of a dozen or less.
 Partial couch seating can be moved aside for a table or two and chairs staged for cozy, intimate gatherings.
 Please note, this space is not handicap-accessible.

 Bathrooms (and showers) in Bethany House are located on the second-floor.

 Fire Places: Woods, Lakeside, Basketball Court

-Down near the lake, a smaller fire pit is located to the left of our waterfront area, near the boat dock.
+A fire pit is located to the left of our waterfront area, near the boat dock.
 Nearby picnic tables and benches can be positioned in a circle around the fire pit to accommodate groups of up to 25.
 Your personal, fold-up style camp chairs or blankets may also be added, if preferred over tables and/or wooden benches or to increase seating capacity.
 We recommend the attendance for lakeside bonfires be limited to 35 guests.

-Just above our Basketball Court, on our multi-sloped hill, is the third Fire Pit location.
+Just above our Basketball Court, on our multi-sloped hill, is the second Fire Pit location.
 This spot has the capacity to go big or small by accommodating large groups in informal, grass seating on the slopes of the hill above with great views of the bonfire below or small-scale intimacy gathered closely around the pit itself on wooden benches and/or your additional fold-up style camp chairs or blankets.
 We forecast large-scale, hillside seating for groups of up to 50, or small-scale, cozy and intimate seating for smaller groups.